mj3b/rgds/README.md

 - what conditions, follow-ups, or fallback actions exist

 Executives, quality reviewers, and auditors should be able to understand **why a decision was reasonable** without reading code.

+This repository reflects the role of a principal-level analyst translating complex delivery realities into durable decision infrastructure.

+It is intended to demonstrate how delivery experience, governance constraints and applied AI considerations can be translated into defensible decision systems.

 ---